justinjiajia/cloud_security/labs/lab_7.md

 In this task, you will configure AWS Config to monitor specific resources in a Region in the AWS account.

-1. Set up a customer managed recording in AWS Config
+1. Set up a customer managed configuration recorder in AWS Config

 - In the search box at the top left corner, search for and choose **AWS Config**.